 2. Benchmark Against the Market

-Stay current with updated and valid data to compare your salaries and benefits with other companies in your sector.
+Use reliable, up-to-date market data to compare your salaries and benefits with those offered by similar organizations in your industry.

 3. Define Your Compensation Philosophy

-Decide what drives your pay decisions, performance, tenure, or skill development, and make sure those values align with your company's goals.
+Determine what guides your pay decisions, such as performance, tenure, or skill development, and ensure those principles align with your company’s overall goals and values.

 4. Design and Document the Details